Fulton County holds elections amid state takeover threat

 Associated Press

-ATLANTA (AP) — Georgia’s most populous county, a Democratic stronghold that includes most of Atlanta, faces a high-stakes test in Tuesday’s municipal elections, with some Republicans itching for a state takeover using a sweeping new law.
+ATLANTA (AP) — Elections in Georgia’s heavily Democratic Fulton County on Tuesday could decide more than Atlanta’s next mayor and other local races: Republicans are watching for any mistakes that could justify a state takeover using a sweeping new law.

-Struggles to deliver a smooth voting process during the early months of the coronavirus pandemic trained a national spotlight on Fulton County.
+Struggles to deliver a smooth voting process during the early months of the coronavirus pandemic trained a national spotlight on the state’s most populous county.
 That only intensified as former President Donald Trump and his allies pushed unproven claims that widespread fraud robbed him of victory last year.

 Against that backdrop, GOP state lawmakers empowered the Republican-controlled State Election Board to remove local election officials.
 Democrats said the provision was written with Fulton in mind, and Republicans soon launched a state review that could result in the replacement of the Democrat-controlled county election board with the state board’s appointee.

 The Atlanta mayor’s race Tuesday is the most high-profile municipal election in Fulton County.
-It’s a wide-open contest with 14 candidates, so narrow margins and a runoff are likely.
+It’s a wide-open contest with 14 candidates, so a runoff is likely.
 Any missteps could be pounced on as evidence the county isn’t competent to run its own elections.

 “We know that there’s a target on our backs,” county Board of Commissioners Chairman Robb Pitts said.
 “They’re trying to use Fulton County and our voters to score political points … but I’m just not going to let that happen.”